RobertTalbert/discretecs/activities/module7/bc-video-2-script.md

 So in this video we've learned that counting the number of k-element subsets of an n-element set is NOT just a straightforward application of the multiplicative rule because we end up overcounting our objects.
 Always be careful about whether a counting algorithm counts objects more than once!

-But we also saw that we can determined by just how much we overcounted, and correct the wrong count by dividing off by that
+But we also saw that we can determined by just how much we overcounted, and correct the wrong count by dividing off by that factor.
+Thanks for watching.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY5MTc0MzE5LC0xODE2MzU3MzE5XX0=
+eyJoaXN0b3J5IjpbNzY2NTkwNywtMTgxNjM1NzMxOV19
 -->